 Only if the alleged perpetrators are Muslim migrants….

 @nytopinion The cultural norm of most men from ME and N Africa is that women dressed in western fashion are prostitutes.
-Integrate that!

 — klywilen (@klywilen) January 9, 2016